Restaurateur: Philip Yang

 Philip’s dream of bringing Izakaya to Walnut Creek has been successful and allowed him to open Blue Gingko, Blackhawk, and upcoming in 2014 Yang will open his newest restaurant location in Dublin, California.

 Chef Shimizu inspects the quality of fish delivered to Sasa daily.
-Shimizu’s traditionally trained knife and butchering skills rival som of the best.
-So whether you are looking for a unique Omakase personal dining experience at the Sushi Bar: or some Maki and Nigiri in the dining room, trust Shimizu will deliver only the best quality at Sasa.
+Shimizu’s traditionally trained knife and butchering skills rival some of the best.
+So whether you are looking for a unique Omakase personal dining experience at the Sushi Bar or a traditional Izakaya dining experience, trust Shimizu will deliver only the best quality at Sasa.

 Chef Shimizu is married with one son and two daughters and lives in the East Bay.
 Shimizu enjoys spending time with his family and playing an occasional round of golf with friends.